hpsa/hpe-application-automation-tools-plugin/collection-tool/test-result-collection-tool/src/main/assemblies/content/readme.txt

- -e,--skip-errors                  skip errors on the server side -f,--field <TYPE:VALUE>           assign field tag to test result -h,--help                         show this help -i,--internal                     supplied xml files are in the internal
+ -e,--skip-errors                  skip errors on the server side -f,--field <TYPE:VALUE>           assign field tag to test result -h,--help                         show this help -i,--internal                     supplied XML files are in the API
-                                   xml format
+                                   internal XML format
  -o,--output-file <FILE>           write output to file instead of pushing
                                    it to the server -p,--password <PASSWORD>          server password